News & Blog

 What happens during a water birth?

 If you’re wondering how you have a water birth, it’s actually pretty much just like it sounds.
 A large, deep tub is filled with warm water, and you enter it when you’re ready.
 Some women choose to get into the tub as soon as labor starts, while others wait until they’re closer to delivering their baby.
-It’s a personal choice, and your healthcare providers will assist you when the time is right.
+It’s a personal choice, and your health care providers will assist you when the time is right.

 If your labor is progressing normally and you decide to remain in the tub for the delivery, here’s what happens when your baby arrives: